cbellone/cbellone.github.io/content/blogs/2023-08-17-devoxx-registration.md

 Tickets are usually available in two batches.
 Last year, the first batch of tickets was sold in less than 5 minutes, this year for the same batch the ticket sales lasted **30 seconds**.

-## Alf.io and Swicket involvement
+### Alf.io, the open source ticket reservation system

+[Alf.io](https://alf.io) is a free and open source event attendance management system, developed for event organizers who care about privacy, security and fair pricing policy for their customers.
+It features an ecosystem of tools to cover the lifecycle of an event from ticket distribution, to event management, to reporting.

-Devoxx Belgium uses [Alf.io](https://alf.io), the open source ticket reservation system, as their registration / check-in tool.
+Several conferences in the Devoxx Network, including Devoxx Belgium, use [Alf.io](https://alf.io) as their registration / check-in tool.

+### Swicket's involvement

 [At Swicket](https://swicket.io), our job is to provide Alf.io (among other tools) "As a Service".
-Swicket is managed by the same people who develop [Alf.io](https://alf.io) and we've been fortunate to serve as registration partner for Devoxx BE for the last couple of years.
+Swicket is managed by the same people who develop [Alf.io](https://alf.io) and we've been fortunate to serve as registration partner for various conferences of the Devoxx network (Belgium, United Kingdom, France, Morocco) for the last couple of years.

 ## The Swicket Platform